alvawei/smerge/README.md

 6  }
 ```
 Git's standard merge tool will flag a conflict like this as unmergable.
 After running Smerge, the tool catches this and captures the intent of both programmers.
 This is seen in line 4 of the conflict resolution as the local `this.x = 3` statement is captured as well as the remote `if` condition.

+## Abstract Syntax Tree Merging
+Once Smerge generates the ASTs, it checks where the conflict is located in the tree.
+If the trees are identical, then the differences are cosmetic and the conflict is a false conflict.
+False conflicts are resolved by choosing the changes from the newer branch.
+If the differences are in separate subtrees, the conflict can be resolved by performing a tree merge on the ASTs.

+If the differences occur in the same subtree, then the conflict involves overlapping structural differences.
+In this case, Smerge uses several heuristics to produce a candidate merge, but the final resolution is left up to the developer.